 You’re heading back to work for a cheque that’s hardly large enough to justify the 40 hour week you put in.
 You look in the mirror and even though you’ve been working out religiously you’re still showing those love-handles, and what’s that grey bit in your hair?
 And as you look around, you realise the house is a mess even though you only just cleaned it yesterday.

-It’s a challenge to stay positive, to always keep your chin up, to face every day with a smile on your face.
+It can be hard to always keep your chin up, to face every day with a smile on your face.
 No matter what those self help books promise about always being positive and staying happy, you seem incapable of not getting down sometimes, of not feeling blue.

 No. It’s everyone.